MMLabCodes/polymersimulator/docs/simulating_phas_example_script.rst

 - Converts these files into the GROMACS format
 - Builds a system of a given number of these polymers using polyply

-This example will buuild the same system as seen in the walkthrough - **25 3HB decamers**.
+This example will build the same system as seen in the walkthrough - **25 3HB decamers**.
 Only 2 things need to be defined:

 - Name of the polymer
 - Amount of the polymer

-If you are unsure how the polymer is called, please refer here: https://polymersimulator.readthedocs.io/en/latest/simulating_phas.html#polymer-naming-conventions
+If you are unsure how the polymer is named, please refer here: https://polymersimulator.readthedocs.io/en/latest/simulating_phas.html#polymer-naming-conventions

 .. code-block:: python